Define and manage a benefits program

 Human resources provides a set of tools that can be used to set up and maintain benefits, deductions, and workers' compensation plans that an organization offers or processes for its workers.
 This topic provides information about how to set up and manage benefits.

 Before workers can be enrolled in benefits, you must create the elements of each benefit.
 These elements combine similar benefit plans and define default settings, such as deduction rates and accounting details.
 Many of these settings can be adjusted when workers are later enrolled in the benefit.
 For each benefit plan, an organization can offer several enrollment options, or a worker can waive enrollment in the plan.

-Before you begin to create to create benefits and enroll workers in them, you must define the elements that make up a benefit: the type, plan, and options.
+Before you begin to create benefits and enroll workers in them, you must define the elements that make up a benefit: the type, plan, and options.

 - Type – A collection of plans for a specific benefit, such as medical or parking.

 - Plan – A specific benefit that is contracted from a provider.

 - Option – The coverage level, such as employee only, or employee and spouse/partner.

 For each type of benefit, such as vision or dental, an organization can offer one or more plans to its workers.
 For each plan, the organization can offer different options.
 For example, workers can buy additional term life insurance coverage at one, two, or three times their yearly salary.
 Each combination of a plan and options becomes a benefit that workers can enroll in.